Interested in communications technologies? Innovative and quick to problem-solve? A career in communications engineering could be for you

 Another option is to work with small telecommunications consultancies.

-Self-employment and freelance work is also a possibility for those who have several years' relevant experience and a network of contacts.
+Self-employment and freelance work is possible for anyone with several years' relevant experience and a network of contacts.

 Look for job vacancies at:

 Networking is important, so make sure you establish contacts during any vacation or placement work.
 Making contacts at employer presentations and engineering career fairs can also be productive.

 Most large firms offer structured training and encourage professional development.
 Usually, firms offer in-service training and short courses for specific needs.
 Your in-house training may include placements in different departments to broaden your experience.